IBSim/VirtualLab/docs/source/install.rst

 .. note:: You may see lots of warning messages appear on screen during the install, similar to: :bash:`warn rootless {path/to/file} ignoring (usually) harmless EPERM on setxattr`.
 As the messages suggests these are harmless and just a bi-product of building containers from sif files without root privileges on Linux.
 Thus, as long as you get a "build complete" message at the end they can be safely ignored.

-We note at this stage that only the 'Server' and 'Manger' have been downloaded.
+We note at this stage that only the 'Server' and 'Manager' have been downloaded.
 The remaining modules are not immediately installed but instead will be downloaded and installed dynamically when used for the first time.
 This means that the first run of any module will take significantly longer because it has to download and install the required files.
 This is an intentional trade off to save disk space because it means you only have installed the exact tools you need/use.

 The **VirtualLab** executable can then be found in the bin directory inside the **VirtualLab** install directory (you may want to add this to your system path).